presstube/norman/README.md

 You can also view & play with Norman animations at the top of [normanvr.com](https://normanvr.com) using a viewer created by [Dan Motzenbecker](https://github.com/dmotz).
 Check out Dan's viewer source code [here](https://github.com/googlecreativelab/norman-sketch-player).

-A huge thanks to the Google Creative Lab for helping me carve out the time and space to work on this!
+A huge thanks to Google Creative Lab for helping me carve out the time and space to work on this!

 A proper README with instructions is coming soon, but for now...
 A bunch of GIFS!